 The concept of an herb jam might seem strange, but it's actually quite simple and delicious.
 Think of it as a cooked pesto without all the cheese.
 Convinced yet?

 Finish the herb jam by slowly cooking whole garlic in oil.
-Mash the garlic, add the olives and chili flakes and the chopped herbs.
+Mash the garlic, add the olives and chili flakes, and the chopped herbs.
 Let everything simmer together so the flavors can marry and meld.
-Season with salt and pepper and finish with freshly squeezed lemon juice and olive oil.
-I like to make a big jar of this herb jam so I can smear on my avocado toast, pizza, roasted vegetables, pretty much everything.
+Season with salt and pepper and finish with freshly squeezed lemon juice.
+I like to make a big jar of this herb jam so I can smear it on my avocado toast, pizza, roasted vegetables, pretty much everything.

 While you're at it, you might as well make a large batch of garlic breadcrumbs.
 You'll want to make extra because what wouldn't taste great with a sprinkle of seasoned crispy breadcrumbs, am I right?
 Simply toast panko with garlic powder until golden brown.
 If you want to go the extra step, make your own breadcrumbs, which in all honesty, would probably taste even better.

 Cook the spaghetti according to the package directions and make sure to save the cooking water.
 This cooking water is crucial whenever you make pasta because it helps bind the sauce with the noodles.

 Melt a pat of butter in a large saute pan and add the pasta.
 Toss the pasta with the herb jam, reserved pasta water, and parmesan, stirring until the cheese melts.

 If you like it extra spicy, add more red chili flakes.
 Finish the spaghetti with garlic breadcrumbs, more parmesan, olives, and lemon zest.